neelimagprasad/cse_110/index.md

 ### Profile

 My name is **Neelima Prasad**, and I am a mathematics-computer science major at UCSD.
 I am originally from **Los Alamos, NM**, where I lived for over 18 years.
 It is a beautiful mountain town, with a very small population.
-I am a amature photographer, and it is a hobby that I've gotten to really explore during quarantine.
+I am an amature photographer, and it is a hobby that I've gotten to really explore during quarantine.
 Here some pictures I took of my town.

 ![P1050905](https://user-images.githubusercontent.com/50184924/103735007-5a1fcc00-4faa-11eb-9766-f7a092cb9e0b.jpg)

+*Jemez Mountains*
 <img width="963" alt="image_fall" src="https://user-images.githubusercontent.com/50184924/103735256-e29e6c80-4faa-11eb-8645-ca78eb2979f6.png">

 I have worked at the Los Alamos National Laboratory for over 3 years as an intern.
 I am currently working in crpytography, specifically with lattices.
-I used to work in the astrophysics department, where I am an author in a published paper, attached [here](https://academic.oup.com/mnras/article/485/1/203/5315803/)
+I used to work in astrophysics, where I was a co author on a paper,attached [here](https://academic.oup.com/mnras/article/485/1/203/5315803/)

 One of my favorite quotes that I think ~~really~~ applies to computer programming is: